ronamosa/protonmail-mcp/README.md

   </a>
 </p>

 This MCP server provides email sending functionality using Protonmail's SMTP service.
 It allows both Claude Desktop and Cline VSCode extension to send emails on your behalf using your Protonmail credentials.
+The implementation now includes basic safety rails (schema validation, allow lists, and per-minute rate limiting) along with a `health_check` tool for quick diagnostics.

 ## Compatibility